Automatic language translation

 The draft TEI Program Specifications detail the intended program outcomes, target groups, activities and requirements of providers delivering TEI services.

-Key changes to the Program Specifications include:
+Key updates to the draft Program Specifications include:

 The new Program Specifications will take effect from 1 January 2026.
 Until then TEI and FCS providers should continue using the existing program specifications.